Deficiencies (last 7 years)

 Visit Reason

-The inspection was conducted as an annual survey to assess compliance with regulatory standards, focusing on clinical record accuracy and documentation related to resident care.
+The inspection was conducted as an annual survey to assess compliance with regulatory standards related to clinical record accuracy and documentation.

 Findings